alazaroc/blog-web-code/_posts/2022-03-16-how-to-create-infrastructure-with-cdk.md

 ---
 layout: post
-title: How to deploy infrastructure with CDK
+title: How to create infrastructure with CDK
 date: 2022-03-16 19:28 +0100
 last_modified_at:
-description: Do you want to know how to deploy infrastructure with CDK and review my cdk project used in this blog?
+description: Do you want to know how to create infrastructure with CDK and review my cdk project used in this blog?
 category:
 - How-to
 - IaC